 The best ways to deal with this behavior is by limiting your bun’s access to the baseboard.
 Position furniture to block the baseboards, or keep a fence around the perimeter of the room.
+I use the fencing from these DIY storage cubes and line them up along the walls using zip ties.
 You can also resort to covering the visible baseboards with wood or cardboard.

 One trick that I’ve been using recently is to cover the baseboards with a strip of masking tape.
 This has stopped my Ellie from chewing on the baseboards, but a rabbit could easily chew through the tape if they want to.
 If your rabbit continues to go after the tape, you’ll want to remove it and try a different method.
 You don’t want your rabbit to ingest the masking tape.

 You’ll also want to give your rabbit some wooden chew toys, so they have a productive way to use their chewing energy.
 Chewing on things is actually very important for keeping your rabbits teeth from growing too long, so you always want to make sure there are wooden chew toys available.
 Learn more about finding toys for your rabbit that they’ll actually want to play with!

 Rabbits are a lot like children.
 They are curious about everything, especially the things they really shouldn’t be getting into.
 So you’ll need to take some precautions to make sure you keep your rabbit away from anything you don’t want them to have access to.